vitch/ember-octane-test/README.md

 *But* it regressed somewhere in [this range](https://github.com/emberjs/ember.js/compare/755ea5dbe65d91e0d650707da740aa6900d0a755...eb5226a230b7066608e3cd1c0045917453ec9572) of commits to `ember-source`.

+See the commits to see the bug manifesting and being fixed at different points.

+## Additional bug

 Note that it's still not working well with a nested property (`@readOnly('args.foo.bar.length')` :( )

-See the commits to see the bug manifesting and being fixed at different points.
+The changes in this commit might hint at why.
+As you can see, we add a log on `unknownProperty` and it seems that `foo.length` is being got by the computed property (rather than `foo.bar.length`).
+This might explain why the conputed property doesn't then update...

 ------